oracle/fmw-kubernetes/docs-source/content/wccontent-domains/installguide/create-wccontent-domains/_index.md

 $ kubectl get pods -n NAMESPACE
 ```

 Here is an example of the output of this command.
-You can verify that an Administration Server and Managed Servers for ucm & ibr cluster are running.
+You can verify that an Administration Server and Managed Servers for ucm, ibr, ipm, capture and wccadf cluster are running.

 ```
 $ kubectl get pod -n wccns